vimeo/psalm/docs/running_psalm/issues.md

 ### InvalidDocblockParamName

-Emitted when a docblock param name doesn’t match up with a named param in the function.
+Emitted when a docblock param name doesn’t match up with a named param in the function, if the param doesn’t have a type or its type is `array`.

 ```php
 /**